-The data collected and analysed is based on all staff contracted within the specific academic session (15/16 in this case) and is based on headcount (excepting the additional leaver analysis as listed above).
+The data collected and analysed is based on all staff contracted within the specific academic session (rather than the 'as at' figure recorded in Table 1) and records headcount.
 Information is held centrally in relation to the protected characteristic Pregnancy and Maternity and it has been identified that a gap exists in the college's central monitoring in relation to gender reassignment.
-Steps will be taken to ensure that this is available for the next reporting period.